Radosław Werszko - wooden dinghy designer and builder

 is the first who has launched

 the dinghy.
-He writes a diary
+He sent me some

-and makes photographs of his
+photographs of his fine boat.

 The next boat is also under